Tips for Being More Effective

 - Memories are fickle – Our brains lie.
 Especially when lacking working memory (acute or permanent), or if the brain is neuroatypical.
 I have a trauma-informed brain, yet understanding how it works has helped me improve my learning style and memory recall.
 Research “memory subsystems” and the influencing factors.
 Trust me, it’s a rabbit hole that is totally worth exploring.

 - Unleash your creativity – Innovation and creativity are influential factors in assessing emotional intelligence.
 I teach a workshop on Unleashing Your Creativity, which helps you identify blocks, your best creative environment, and make your own personal process for being creative, even when you don’t feel like it.
 Here’s what the science says: you can strengthen your creative muscles, so to speak, by putting yourself in creative situations regularly.
 Dr Rex Jung, a neuropsychologist at the University of New Mexico, found that people who consistently engage in creative activities become better and faster at activating their brains’ creative networks.
-His Research says that creativity can be cultivated by practicing.
+His research says that creativity can be cultivated with practice.
 Essentially, the more creative problem-solving you use, the more physical creative expression you have, the more you create inspiring new ways to show up and do your work every day, the more you strengthen your creative muscles.
 In other words, the more creative you are, the more creative you will be.
 You can strengthen the neurological pathways in your nervous system.
 That goes both ways.
 You can stifle your creativity by not using it.

 Want to learn more ways to improve your performance?
 We help websites, apps, and leaders work more effectively.
 Contact me for a Free 30-min Consultation.